dayaguec/risk_guard/README.md

-# ros2_ipcamera
+# risk_guard
-ROS 2 Node to generate sensor images from IP Camera stream outputs
+ROS 2 Sensing System to Ensure Minimum Risk Conditions for Autonomous Vehicle Failures: Perception for Situational Awareness and Simulation of Environment.